-Community Foundation/ Measures of Effectiveness

-Source

-Recommendation for Annual Reporting

-2. CREATE LIVABLE "HOMETOWN" NEIGHBORHOODS

-Foundation 2 addresses ways to protect and strengthen existing neighborhoods in the Cheyenne Area and promote development of future urban neighborhoods that are livable, walkable, and that have access to urban utilities and other community services.
+Community Foundation/ Measures of Effectiveness Source Recommendation for Annual Reporting 2.
+CREATE LIVABLE "HOMETOWN" NEIGHBORHOODS promote development of futu utilities and other community this foundation also addresse how to accommodate special Foundation 2 addresses ways to protect and strengthen existing neighborhoods in the Cheyenne Area and promote development of future urban neighborhoods that are livable, walkable, and that have access to urban utilities and other community services.
 In keeping with the spirit to provide housing choices in the community, this foundation also addresses positive ways for rural residential development to occur outside the City as well as how to accommodate special needs housing and workforce housing that is livable and fits the community.
 The strategies below are proposed to implement Foundation 2.

-Housing costs American Community Survey (ACS), Multiple Listing Service (MLS), or other real estate website Median value of housing units, median gross rent, estimated housing costs as a percentage of household income (renter and owner) Vacancy rate American Community Survey (ACS) or other studies or real estate sources Estimated housing vacancy rate for owner and rental households Housing occupancy American Community Survey (ACS) or other studies or real estate sources Percentage of housing stock owner-versus renter occupied Neighborhood growth Development approvals/ building permits/GIS Number of new subdivisions/residential PUDs in the City, USB, and County Residential development density Development approvals/ building permits/GIS Estimated average density of new residential subdivisions in the City, USB, and County

-3. FOSTER A VITAL ECONOMY AND ACTIVITY CENTERS

-Foundation 3 focuses on supporting existing businesses, recruiting new sustainable businesses, supporting an active airport, and coordinating with F.E.
+Housing costs American Community Survey (ACS), Multiple Listing Service (MLS), or other real estate website Median value of housing units, median gross rent, estimated housing costs as a percentage of household income (renter and owner) Vacancy rate American Community Survey (ACS) or other studies or real estate sources Estimated housing vacancy rate for owner and rental households Housing occupancy American Community Survey (ACS) or other studies or real estate sources Percentage of housing stock owner-versus renter occupied Neighborhood growth Development approvals/ building permits/GIS Number of new subdivisions/residential PUDs in the City, USB, and County Residential development density Development approvals/ building permits/GIS Estimated average density of new residential subdivisions in the City, USB, and County Housing affordability Census Bureau American Community Survey (ACS) Housing price to household income ratio 3.
+FOSTER A VITAL ECONOM IY AND ACTIVITY CENTERS Foundation 3 focuses on supporting existing businesses, recruiting new sustainable businesses, supporting an active airport, and coordinating with F.E.
 Warren Air Force Base.
 In particular, this foundation focuses on Downtown as one of the community's major vital centers of activity.
 Finally, it suggests concentrating businesses and jobs in different types of "activity centers" throughout the community, rather than spread along major corridors.
 The strategies below are proposed to implement Foundation 3.
 Non-residential development intensity Development approvals/ building permits/GIS Estimated average FAR of new non-residential developments in the City, USB, and County New businesses Business licenses Total number of new business licenses issued Major new employers Cheyenne LEADs/ Chamber of Commerce/ business licenses List of major new employers and estimated number of FTE jobs Jobs/housing balance American Community Survey (ACS), Economic Census Estimated number of jobs per housing unit

-Community Foundation/ Measures of Effectiveness

-Source

-Recommendation for Annual Reporting
+Project Application Processing Time/Regulatory Sensitivity To Market Conditions Development Approvals/Building Permits Average days from date a development application is filed to date application appears on Planning Commission agenda by application type Community Foundation/ Measures of Effectiveness Source Recommendation for Annual Reporting